Psychosocial Aspects of Pregnancy

 • Evaluate pregnancy intention, perceived readiness, and role-transition concerns.

-• Screen for IPV and trafficking risk in private settings at multiple points in care.
+• Screen for IPV and trafficking risk in private settings at multiple points in care, including triage and hospital admissions.

 • Assess partner, sibling, and extended-family adaptation and potential conflict points.